opennorth/opennorth.ca/collections/_posts/2019/2019-04-29-open-discussions-on-open-data-at-the-city-of-montreal.md

 Lastly, the City is still looking for input on the Open Data Action Plan.
 The draft of the Open Data Action Plan is available for the public to view and comment, until May 15th 2019.
 We highly encourage you to provide your contribution!
 Provide your comments here: [http://bit.ly/MTL_DO_plan](http://bit.ly/MTL_DO_plan)

 _Note: OpenNorth recently received a grant from the J.W.
 McConnell Family Foundation Social Innovation Fund to develop its Applied Research Lab.
 Part of this work includes knowledge mobilization and reflection on methodological issues that may be faced by other organisations in the non-profit sector.
-This post represent some of our ongoing thoughts towards that objective._
+This post represents some of our ongoing thoughts towards that objective._

 ## Works Cited
 Carey (2015).
 Focus Groups.
 International Encyclopedia of the Social & Behavioural Sciences, 2nd edition, 9, 274-279. http://dx.doi.org/10.1016/B978-0-08-097086-8.10543-4